Understanddeep/alx-system_engineering-devops/0x00-shell_basics/README.md

 a script that deletes a file from a specified directory a script that deletes a directory
 A script that changes directory to the previous one
+A script that list all the files in differeent directories in a specified order